The Incredible Hulk (film): Plot

 At Culver University in Virginia, U.S. military general Thaddeus Ross meets with Dr. Bruce Banner, the colleague and boyfriend of his daughter Betty, regarding an experiment that Ross claims is meant to make humans immune to gamma radiation.
 This is part of Ross's attempts to recreate a World War II-era "super soldier" program.
-The experiment fails and Banner is exposed to high levels of gamma radiation, causing him to transform into the Hulk if enraged or if his heart rate rises above 200 beats per minute.
+The experiment fails, and Banner is exposed to high levels of gamma radiation, causing him to transform into the Hulk if enraged or if his heart rate rises above 200 beats per minute.
 The Hulk destroys the lab and injures the general, Betty, and others outside.
 Banner becomes a fugitive from Ross, who wants to weaponize the Hulk.

-Five years later, (Note: Leterrier stated the film takes place about five years since Banner first transformed.
-The book The Marvel Cinematic Universe: An Official Timeline (2023) confirms this, and places the majority of the film in early 2010, simultaneously with the events of Iron Man 2 (2010) and Thor (2011).)
+Five years later, (Note: Director Louis Leterrier said the film takes place about five years since Banner first transformed.
+The 2023 book The Marvel Cinematic Universe: An Official Timeline confirms this, and places the majority of the film in early 2010, simultaneously with the events of the films Iron Man 2 (2010) and Thor (2011).)
 Banner works at a bottling factory in Rio de Janeiro, Brazil, and has not transformed in five months.
 He trains in yoga and breathing techniques while collaborating anonymously with an internet user called "Mr. Blue" in his search to cure his condition.
-After Banner accidentally cuts his finger, a drop of his blood falls into a bottle of soda which is eventually ingested by an elderly consumer in Milwaukee, Wisconsin, giving him gamma sickness.
+After Banner accidentally cuts his finger, a drop of his blood falls into a bottle of soda, which is eventually ingested by an elderly consumer in Milwaukee, Wisconsin, giving him gamma sickness.
 Using the bottle to track Banner, Ross sends a special forces team led by Emil Blonsky to capture him.
 Banner transforms into the Hulk and defeats Blonsky's team, though Blonsky survives.
 After Ross explains how Banner became the Hulk, Blonsky agrees to be injected with a similar serum, gaining enhanced speed, strength, and agility.